HermanL02/WarwickUniversity-Notes/202309/Lab 6.md

 User/VM:
 ![[Pasted image 20231201014020.png]]
 ## Explanation
 The TCP protocol requires three handshake process to build a connection.
 When the server requires a SYN request, it will send a SYN-ACK as a response.
 During this process, the server will cost computing resources while it is receiving the first SYN packet.
+It will cost 60 seconds to release this resource (which is why the lab notes told us to wait 1 minute).
+Both the C and Python script send plenty of SYN packets to the server, which
 ## 2.1
 User Machine:
 ![[Pasted image 20231203021519.png]]